emissary-ingress/emissary/docs/how-to/auth-tls-certs.md

 Once that's done, you'll need to tell Ambassador about the CA certificate chain to use to validate client certificates.
 Start by collecting the chain - including all necessary intermediate certificates - into a single file.

-## RECOMMENDED: Configuring Using Annotations

-**This is the easiest way to use TLS, and as such is highly recommended.** If you're unfamiliar with using annotations to configure Ambassador, check out the [Ambassador Getting Started](/user-guide/getting-started.html).

-If you're using annotations, all you need to do is store your certificate in a Kubernetes `secret` named `ambassador-certs`:
+Assuming you're using annotations to configure Ambassador, all you need to do to enable TLS client-certificate authentication is store to store your CA certificate chain in a Kubernetes `secret` named `ambassador-cacert`:

 ```shell
 kubectl create secret generic ambassador-cacert --from-file=tls.crt=$CACERT_PATH